-- An encompassing standard for the expression of marine phenomena in multiple, discrete, named "product specifications" - A set of three encodings (ISO8211, HDF5 and GML) in which datasets can be expressed for ingest to the ECDIS - A set of registries located at the IHO storing feature concepts, portrayal items, product specifications and normative reference documentation. - Metadata structures conformant with ISO19115 - A General Feature Model which describes how the fundamental entities making up S-100 datasets are structured along with their geometry. - A Feature Catalogue structure which allows the registry entries to be bound, related and transported in a defined, validatable XML format. - A specification for a portrayal engine, capable of expressing the richness of portrayal required by ECDIS.
+- An encompassing standard for the expression of marine phenomena in multiple, discrete, named "product specifications". - A set of three encodings (ISO8211, HDF5 and GML) in which datasets can be expressed for ingest to the ECDIS. - A set of registries located at the IHO string feature concepts, portrayal items, product specifications and normative reference documentation. - Metadata structures conformant with ISO19115. - A General Feature Model which describes how the fundamental entities making up S-100 datasets are structured along with their geometry. - A Feature Catalogue structure which allows the registry entries to be bound, related and transported in a defined, validatable XML format. - A specification for a portrayal engine, capable of expressing the richness of portrayal required by ECDIS (and other display systems such as ECS). - An interoperability mechanism for managing harmonized portrayal of multiple product specifications in implementing systems.

-The S-100 ECDIS is conformant with the S-100 framework, rather than a discrete, fixed list of individual product specifications.
+An S-100 ECDIS is conformant with the S-100 framework, rather than a discrete, fixed list of individual product specifications.
 An S-100 ECDIS thus provides a platform on which multiple S-100 products can be used by an end user.

 One of the core concepts of S-100 is the idea of the "Universal Hydrographic Data Model" - this fundamental development is that S-100 does not specify, in any of its component parts, actual marine geospatial "data" itself.
 S-100 provides an all-encompassing ("Universal") set of tools and guidance for the modelling and specification of marine ("hydrographic") phenomena in product specifications ("Data Model").
-This concept extends the domain of IHO standards from purely chart-based (S-57) to any number of maritime, and marine related domains by the application of a rigorous modelling process, the definition of concepts and their entry
+This concept extends the domain of IHO standards from purely chart-based (S-57 Appendix B.1) to any number of maritime, and marine related domains by the application of a rigorous modelling process, the definition of concepts and their entry into the IHOs geospatial registry and the bindings of those concepts into expressible product specifications in a number of appropriate data formats.
+Assistance for developers of product specifications is provided in the IHO standard S-97.
+Models are generally constructed using a subset of Unified Modelling Language (UML) structures and then translated to instances of an IHO Feature Catalogue, usually alongside an accompanying portrayal catalogue and encoding.
+The three fundamental elements of the S-100 concept most relevant to development and implementation of S-100 ECDIS development are: